 Favoured destination of many Cuscueños

 Many Cuscueños will probably tell you that Pisac is their favourite place to visit in the Sacred Valley.
-This Spanish colonial town is well-known for its market, of which seasoned travellers will often comment, ‘if only you saw it twenty years ago’.
-Still, there are good places to eat along the main square and its fortress possibly provides one of the best vantage points of the entire Sacred Valley.
-Pisac can be visited on a day trip from Cusco or it could be either the first or last stop on an independent tour of the valley.
+This Spanish colonial town is famed for its market.
+Seasoned travellers often comment, ‘if only you saw it twenty years ago’.
+Still, there are good places to eat along the main square and its fortress may provide one of the best vantage points of the entire Sacred Valley.
+It is possible to visit Pisac on a day trip from Cusco or it could be either the first or last stop on an independent tour of the valley.

 The fortress at Pisac

-It is a long, steep climb up to the fortress and taxis can be booked in Pisac for about S/ 50 soles return.
+It is a long, steep climb up to the fortress and travellers can book taxis in Pisac for about S/ 50 soles return.
 Due to recent accidents involving tourists, there are currently more restrictions on tourists than in the past, so parts of the site may be off limits (July 2016).
 Be careful of visiting this site on an afternoon tour from Cusco.
-If your group arrives close to 17:00, you may be permitted to enter the grounds, but not to climb the ruins.
-To travel independently from Cusco, take a colectivo from calle Puputi, downhill on the left from Recoleta, so a relatively short walk from the San Blas district.
+If your group arrives close to 17:00, you will be able to enter the grounds, but not to climb the ruins.
+To travel independently from Cusco, take a colectivo from calle Puputi, downhill on the left from Recoleta.
+This is a relatively short walk from the San Blas district.
 The fare is generally around S/4 to the town of Pisac.
 The taxi ride up to the ruins will cost you far more!

 Once there you will again need to show your ‘boleto turístico’ in order to enter.
 Sloping down from the main path on your left, there are extensive agricultural terraces, but the highlight of a visit here is the view from the top of the fortress.
-Although the climb is not without its squeamish moments for those who do not have a head for heights, the views on a clear day are genuinely magnificent.
+Although the climb is not without its squeamish moments for vertigo victims, the views on a clear day are genuinely magnificent.

-The boleto turistico is required to visit most of the main monuments in the Sacred Valley, although Machu Picchu and the salinas of Maras are exceptions to this rule.
-The ticket can be purchased at the main tourist office in Cusco or at the entrance to many of these sites.
-It is valid for only one entrance at each site so, for example, you can use it to enter the fort at Ollantaytambo once and no more.
-It costs S/130 soles and it is valid for ten days after purchase.
+Travellers must possess a boleto turistico to visit most of the main monuments in the Sacred Valley.
+Note that Machu Picchu and the salinas of Maras are exceptions to this rule.
+To purchase a ticket beforehand, go to the main tourist office in Cusco.
+Alternatively, you can buy tickets at the entrance to many of these sites.
+The ticket is valid for only one entrance at each site.
+For example, you can use it to enter the fort at Ollantaytambo once and no more.
+The cost is S/130 soles and it is valid for ten days after purchase.

 Exchange Rates (October 2016)